kvasnica/mpt3lowcom-wiki/Mintime.md

 ## Principle

-Complexity is reduced by solving a time-optimal control problem where the objective is to reach a given terminal set in minimal number of discrete time steps.
+Complexity is reduced by solving a time-optimal control problem where the objective is to reach a given terminal set in a minimal number of time steps.

 ## Prerequisites